FREQUENTLY ASKED QUESTIONS

 A: Of course.
 However, on some occasions, we do house boys and girls within the same building, but on different floors.
 The supervision is very close and we have never had a problem in that regard.

 Q: I want to room with someone specific at camp.
 What do I need to do?

 A: Don’t do anything until you come for camp.
 The best way to get a roommate that you know is to show up early during registration on the first day of camp with that person.
-We will make every effort to get you into a room together.
+We will be happy to put the two of you in a room together.

 Q: I have two (or three) friends that I want to room with.
 Can I do this?

 A: While we sometimes have rooms available that will accommodate three to four people, we cannot guarantee that they will be available again this year.
 Sometimes, all of the rooms housed two campers.
 We also cannot guarantee that the room will be available for you when you come to register.
 As above, the best way to room with the person (or people) you want is to get her early during registration and go through the line together.